Michael-Ilesanmi/quik-e/README.md

 As at the time of putting up this Readme, the project is yet to be completed, still working on the mobile responsiveness layout,...

+Wwill make sure to update the readme once the project is completed.

 ...